sumanthveera631-booii/Dine_verse/README.md

-# [Insert Project Name]
+#DineVerse

-> [Insert Name] is a polished full-stack application designed to solve [What does it do and why did you build it?] by delivering a secure, user-friendly reservation and payment experience.
+> DineVerse is a polished full-stack application designed to bridge the gap between luxury fine dining venues and seamless digital orchestrationby delivering a secure, user-friendly reservation and payment experience.

 ---